danforthcenter/plantcv-annotate/docs/napari_open.md

 ## Open Image with Napari

 Open image data (e.g. RGB, gray, hyperspectral) with an interactive Napari viewer.
-If a gray image is opened, the image will be pseudocolored for better visualization.
+Labeled masks may be colorized for better visualization.

-**plantcv.annotate.napari_open**(*img, mode = 'native', show=True*)
+**plantcv.annotate.napari_open**(*img, mode='native', show=True*)

 **returns** napari viewer object

 - **Parameters:**
     - img - image data (compatible with gray, RGB, and hyperspectral data.
-If data is hyperspecral it should be the array e.g. hyperspectral.array_data)
+If data is hyperspecral it should be the array e.g. `hyperspectral.array_data`)
     - mode - 'native' or 'colorize'.
-If 'colorized' is selected grayimages will be colorized.
+If 'colorized' is selected gray images will be colorized.
     - show - if show = True, viewer is launched.
 False setting is useful for test purposes.

 - **Context:**